 - Discarded skins from reptiles & arachnids

 - Scat from wombat, kangaroo, wallaby, pademelon, emu & koala

-These earthly elements are sealed inside purpose built containers (called saggars), together with the ceramics, & fired at temperatures reaching nearing 1000°C. This controlled combustion & containment transforms these ingredients from solid to gas, releasing the naturally occuring minerals & organic compounds found within.
-When unable to escape into the atmosphere, these opportunistic vapours instead permeate the surface of the clay, creating an unpredictable & unrepeatable transference of colour, pattern & texture, which permanently fuses with the clay body, resulting in a completely spontaneous & natural surface decoration without the need for any chemical glazes whatsoever.
-The pieces are then sealed with Liquid Quartz for stain resistance & food safety.
+These earthly elements are sealed inside the saggars, together with our ceramics, & fired at temperatures nearing 1000°C. This controlled combustion & containment of organic materials transforms these ingredients from solid to gas, releasing the naturally occuring oxides & minerals found within them.
+When starved of oxygen & unable to escape into the atmosphere, these opportunistic vapours instead seek air from deep within the clay, permeating the surface, creating a spontaneous & unrepeatable transference of colour, pattern & texture.
+With thoughtful material choices & well considered placement, along with controlled atmospheric conditions inside the kiln & saggars, we can create deliberate, often striking markings on the surface of our unglazed wares, without the need for adding synthetic chemicals or commercial glazes to our process.

 As you probably read on our philosopy page, we are all about recycling, reclaiming, reusing, redefining, repurposing, & reducing our impact on the planet; well demonstrated by our use of old paint tins (destined for landfill) as saggars, & especially by our innovative slow heating & cooling methods (taking breakage & wastage rates from upwards of 20% down to less than 1% by the clever use of superheated expanded minerals later reporposed for use in gardens as Biochar-Vermiculite).